Which Infinia Dry Recipes Get

-The fifth ingredient includes sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+The fourth ingredient includes sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

-The sixth item includes potato.
-Potatoes can be considered a gluten-free source of digestible carbohydrates.
+The fifth ingredient lists potato, another gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The seventh ingredient includes peas.
+The sixth item includes peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

 The eighth ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

 Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

 The ninth ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.